chenxu1995/inattention/README.md

 [2] Shen, Y., Dai, W., and Richards, V.M.(2014).
 “A MATLAB toolbox for the efficient estimation of the psychometric function using the updated maximum-likelihood adaptive procedure,” Behav.
 Res.
 Methods., 1-14.

 [3] Jones, P. R. (2018).
 QuestPlus: a matlab implementation of the QUEST+ adaptive psychometric method.
 Journal of Open Research Software, 6(1).

+[4] Grassi, M., & Soranzo, A. (2009).
+MLP: A MATLAB toolbox for rapid and reliable auditory threshold estimation.
+Behavior research methods, 41, 20-28.

 # Acknowledgments
 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC 2177/1 - Project ID 390895286.